-You will find some more general information about the Open Market Shared Equity Scheme and general information on the house buying process at: https://www.mygov.scot/open-market-shared-equity-scheme/
+You will find some more general information about the Open Market Shared Equity Scheme and general information on the house buying process at: Further information on Open Market Shared Equity Scheme

 How do I know if I'm eligible?

 You will need to submit an application form to the administering agent.
 Contact details for the agent are provided on page 11.
 Your application will be assessed by the agent in accordance with the scheme rules to determine if it qualifies to receive assistance or not.